 A lecturer at Udacity gives a good comparison in one sentence, "Statistics focuses on analyzing the existing data and drawing valid conclusions, while Machine Learning focuses on making prediction and less worrying about the assumption as long as it makes good predictions".

 Since 2001, the comparison become less member the things have changed when William Cleveland introduced "data Science" as an independent discipline.
-As said, "Machine learning and statistics may be the stars, but data science orchestrates the whole show."
+As JOHN MOUNT said, "Machine learning and statistics may be the stars, but data science orchestrates the whole show."

 No comments: